-- Hold a Board Meeting to consider and approve ESOP and formation of Compensation Committee; - · Compensation committee shall plan draft the scheme of ESOP; - Hold Board meeting to adopt the final scheme, appoint the Merchant banker and approve the notice of the General meeting for shareholders approval; - · Hold General Meeting for approval of shareholders; - Make an application to the stock exchange for obtaining in-principal approval of the stock exchange; - Issue of letter of grant of option to the eligible employees along with the letter of acceptance of option; - On receipt of letter of acceptance of option along with upfront payment (if any), from the employee issue the option certificates; - After expiry of vesting period, not less than one year the options shall vest in the employee.
-At that time, the Company shall issue a letter of vesting along with the letter of exercise of options; - Receipt to letter of exercise from the employee; - Hold a Board Meeting at the suitable Interval during the exercise period for allotment of shares on options exercised by the optioness; - Dispatch of letter of allotment along with the share certificates or credit the shares so allotted with the Depositories; - Make an application to the Stock exchange for listing of the Shares so allotted; and - Receipt of Listing of the shares from the Stock exchange.
+- Hold General Meeting for approval of shareholders; - Outcome of the General Meeting is also to be notified within 30 minutes of the conclusion of the meeting to the Stock exchange. - File e-form MGT-14 within 30 days of passing the special resolution with ROC. - For listing of shares issued pursuant to ESOS, the company shall obtain the in-principle approval of the stock exchanges before issuing shares as per Regulation 28 of LODR where it proposes to list the said shares. - Issue of letter of grant of option to the eligible employees along with the letter of acceptance of option; - On receipt of letter of acceptance of option along with upfront payment (if any), from the employee issue the option certificates; - After expiry of vesting period, not less than one year the options shall vest in the employee.
+At that time, the Company shall issue a letter of vesting along with the letter of exercise of options; - Receipt to letter of exercise from the employee; - Hold a Board Meeting at the suitable Interval during the exercise period for allotment of shares on options exercised by the optioness; - Dispatch of letter of allotment along with the share certificates or credit the shares so allotted with the Depositories; - Make an application to the Stock exchange for listing of the Shares so allotted; and - Receipt of Listing of the shares from the Stock exchange. - File a return of allotment in form PAS 3 with the ROC within 30 days from the date of allotment.